Marlene Hagge: Professional career

 Hagge was the youngest of the thirteen women who founded the LPGA in 1950, and remains the youngest ever member of the LPGA Tour.
 Her older sister, Alice Bauer, was also a founder.
 She won her first tournament in 1952 at the Sarasota Open.
 She would go on to win a total of 26 events on the LPGA Tour, including one major championship, the 1956 LPGA Championship.
 That year, she was also the tour's leading money winner and led the tour in wins with eight.
 In 2002, she was voted into the LPGA Tour Hall of Fame through the Veteran's Category and was officially inducted into the World Golf Hall of Fame.
 Her final competitive appearance on the LPGA Tour came in 1996.

 Hagge appeared on the June 18, 1961, episode of the CBS game show What's My Line.

 Personal life and death

 Marlene Bauer married Bob Hagge, her sister Alice's ex-husband in late 1955.
 They divorced in 1964.

 Hagge was married to former PGA Tour golfer Ernie Vossler from 1995 until his death on February 16, 2013.
 They lived in La Quinta, California, where she remained until her death.

-Hagge died in Rancho Mirage, California, on May 16, 2023, at the age of 89, of complications from a fall.
+Hagge was the last survivor of the 13 LPGA Founders.
+She died in Rancho Mirage, California, on May 16, 2023, at the age of 89, of complications from a fall.